Consensys/doc.teku/docs/Reference/CLI/Subcommands/Validator-Client.md

 Endpoint of the beacon node's REST API.
 You can configure multiple beacon nodes by providing a comma-separated list of beacon node API endpoints.

-If multiple beacon node endpoints are configured, the first one will be used as primary and others as failovers.
+If multiple beacon node endpoints are configured, the first one is used as primary and others as failovers.

 The default is `http://127.0.0.1:5051`.